-- A record of the history of an asset - When, what, how, who, why, where - When was the asset changed (date/time start, date/time end) - What changed it (usually a software service/process) - How was it changed (what is the difference between the previous and current state) - Who caused it to be changed (relates to authentication and authorisation)

-- Where was the change made (e.g. a computer centre) - € This is all additional information to the basic metadata (catalog) information about the asset - Note: most existing provenance systems in IT are much simpler and more primitive
+A record of the history of an asset

+When, what, how, who, why, where

+- When was the asset changed (date/time start, date/time end) - What changed it (usually a software service/process) - How was it changed (what is the difference between the previous and current state) - Who caused it to be changed (relates to authentication and authorisation) - Why was it changed (the reason for the change e.g. to correct an error) - Where was the change made (e.g. a computer centre) - This is all additional information to the basic metadata (catalog) information about the asset